-The site is located with a Source Protection Zone.
-As such infiltration techniques should only be used where there are suitable levels of treatment although it is possible that infiltration may not be permitted.
-Proposed SuDS should be discussed with relevant stakeholders (LPA, LLFA and EA) at an early stage to understand possible constraints.
+A proportion of the site is located with a Source Protection Zone.
+Techniques such infiltration should only be used where there are suitable levels of treatment is possible or infiltration may not be permitted.

+Proposed SuDS should be discussed with relevant stakeholders (LPA, LLFA and EA) at an early stage to understand possible constraints